Pointe du Hoc - US Rangers Monument - WWII

 Colonel James Rudder sent a message, however, the long-awaited reinforcements had much difficulty to arrive.

-The Germans troops initially disbanded, regrouped and counter-attacked five times, forcing his Rangers to withdrew within the enemy lines.
+The Germans troops initially disbanded, regrouped and counter-attacked five times, forcing his men to withdrew within the enemy lines.

-Colonel Rudder and his rangers had reached their target, the operation had been a success despite the heavy rate in casualty, however, it was two days behind schedule.
+Colonel Rudder and his rangers had reached their target, the operation had been a success despite the heavy casualties, however, it was two days behind schedule.

 Lieutenant- Colonel James Rudder was awarded the Distinguished Service Cross.